I killed 50 ants today in 10 minutes.

 I’m not going to put out poison in my kitchen (unless the ants and earwigs take over completely).
 My mom copied this recipe down out of something she was reading once at my house, and I am sure glad I was able to find it last week when the ants first came marching in.
 Imagine my glee when not only ants but earwigs, too, my most hated nemesis that hide in every washcloth and towel in our house, died within 60 seconds of being squirted.

-Added bonus: this home remedy is so simple to mix up, my husband could do it:
+Added bonus: this home remedy for a natural ant spray is so simple to mix up, my husband could do it:

-1 tsp. cooking oil (we used virgin olive)
+1 teaspoon cooking oil (we used virgin olive)

-Also spray a barricade line where ants might be entering your house.
-The only drawback is that it doesn’t work once it’s dried, so if you really want prevention, you have to spray often throughout the day or use other strategies below.
+Also use your natural ant spray as a barricade line where ants might be entering your house.
+The only drawback is that it doesn’t work once it’s dried, so if you really want prevention, you have to use your natural ant spray often throughout the day or use other strategies below.
 This is a good first wave of terror on the bug world, though.

 A few years ago I was visiting a friend and we decided to wage war on the ants in her house, naturally.
 A quick Google search netted us many home remedy options for natural pest control for the ants:

-- chalk (reader in the comments says this doesn’t work)
+• chalk (a reader in the comments says this doesn’t work)

-- UPDATE 2012: try food grade diatomaceous earth, found on Amazon, sprinkled around the exterior of the house or even inside as a line ants can’t cross.
+• try food grade diatomaceous earth, found on Amazon, sprinkled around the exterior of the house or even inside as a line ants can’t cross.
+(You can also read about my parasite diatomaceous earth cleanse.)

 For me, the homemade insecticidal soap is the most effective thing I’ve ever seen to kill ants on contact.